Saint Petersburg–Moscow railway: The ruler legend

 Tsar Nicholas I figures in an urban legend about the railroad.
 When it was planned in 1842, he supposedly demanded the shortest path be used despite major obstacles in the way.
 The story says he tried to use a ruler to draw the railroad in a perfectly straight line.
-By the Msta River the tsar's pencil hit an awkwardly placed finger which he was using to hold down the ruler, creating a bend in the road.
-The legend says that the engineers wanted to execute the tsar's order exactly, and the result was a perfectly straight road with a single bend.
+By the Msta River the tsar's pencil hit an awkwardly placed finger which he was using to hold down the ruler, creating a bend in the line.
+The legend says that the engineers wanted to execute the tsar's order exactly, and the result was a perfectly straight track apart from a single bend.
 The false story became popular in Russia and Britain as an explanation of how poorly the country was governed.
 By the 1870s, Russians were telling a different version, claiming the tsar was wise to overcome local interests that wanted the railway diverted this way and that.
 A similar story is told about the Ulm-Friedrichshafen railway that includes a remarkably straight stretch bypassing many settlements - as the story goes due to endless debates between local advocates about what village to serve, which were ended when the King of Württemberg took out a ruler and drew a straight line saying "this is how I want my railway built".